Jay Chipman, Founder

 Slowly my body started to repair itself and as time passed, I began to realise that I had been given so much more than I had lost.
 I had spent most of the year spending precious time reconnecting with my family; time that I had never allowed myself because I had always been busy working.

-I was also able to reflect on which areas of support were missing during my recovering from cancer.
+I was also able to reflect on which areas of support were missing during my recovery from cancer treatment.
 I realised that there seemed to be no ongoing support after my treatment was completed; when I felt I needed it most.

 Not long after, a beautiful friend of ours was diagnosed with breast cancer and I watched her struggle through her treatment and the aftermath of confusion which follows a life trauma.
-It was then that I decided that I had to do something about this...
+I thought about how I could help her and her family through their cancer journey.

-I thought about what I could have benefited from in my journey...
+What could have benefited me in my journey...
 Extra ongoing support?
 More quality family time?
 Less worry about mundane house duties?

 What I really dreamt of was a relaxing family holiday, away from the worry of cancer treatment and mundane home duties.
 Due to the financial strain of extensive medical expenses and my not being well enough to work for over 12 months; we were not able to take a break when we needed it most.

-I decided that I wanted to provide this dream for others enduring cancer treatment- especially young parents.
+It was then that I decided that I had to do something about this...
+I wanted to provide this dream for others enduring cancer treatment- especially young parents.
 It is exceptionally challenging to be unwell and away from home, and still feeling a need to care for your children.

 Through the amazing support from friends and the local community, I was able to begin the Homely Retreats service in November 2018.
-We began offering a heavily subsidised weekend away at a holiday home in Tasmania to eligible families.
+We began offering a complimentary weekend away at a holiday home in Tasmania to eligible families.

 Homely Retreats was born.